Disposal

 Low Specification Assets

-The Low Specification Assets query identifies assets that may need replacement or upgrading based on their specifications:
+The Disposal menu has two views for finding assets that may need replacement or upgrading based on their specifications, grouped either by Location or by User/Custodian:

-The criteria for "low specification" are determined by the filter on this query, which can be configured to match your organisation's standards.
-Use this list as a planning tool to identify candidates for disposal or replacement before they fail in service.
+Use these lists as a planning tool to identify candidates for disposal or replacement before they fail in service.

 Related Articles